Lint voor Wonden: Description

-The Lint voor Verwonding was issued with a printed certificate.
+The Lint voor Wonden (Lint voor Verwonding) was issued with a printed certificate.
 The initial version was a plain undecorated certificate, filled out by hand, showing the rank and name of the recipient and the Republican Force with which he had served.
 It also included the recipient's file number at top left of the document.

 The later type of certificate was decorated with a full colour reproduction of the riband.
 The Republican Force with which the recipient had served was pre-printed on this version, but it did not make provision for the recipient's file number.

 The riband is 1+1/2 in wide and in the combined colours of the two former Republics.
 While these colours were gazetted as red, green, white, blue and orange, the orange appears as yellow on the actual ribbons and was also printed as yellow on the second version of the certificate.
 As worn by a South African Republic veteran, it has a 3 millimetres wide red band, a 14½ millimetres wide green band, a 4 millimetres wide white band, a 14½ millimetres wide orange band and a 3 millimetres wide blue band.
 An Orange Free State veteran would wear the riband reversed, with the blue band on the left.

 Discontinuation

 The original closing date for applications was 30 June 1921, but this was not strictly adhered to.
 The gazetted regulations, in effect, actually excluded many men who had fought on the Boer side, such as the members of the various foreign units and potentially also the Natal and Cape rebels.
 In later years, the regulations were less stringently enforced and the eventual qualification for award was proof that the applicant had fought against the British without surrendering or taking either parole or the oath of allegiance prior to 31 May 1902, and had been wounded in action.

-Altogether 1,060 Lint voor Verwonding Certificates were awarded.
-As far as could be traced, the last award of the Lint voor Verwonding was made on 3 November 1949.
+Altogether 1,060 Lint voor Wonden Certificates were awarded.
+As far as could be traced, the last award of the Lint voor Wonden was made on 3 November 1949.